 Vacations can create wonderful memories and give us a new focus.
 Vacations don’t have to mean going to France or Australia.
-You might go camping for a long weekend or go and visit friends in another part of the country that you haven’t seen in a while.
-Proper breaks from school thoughts can help bring in the calm.
+You might go camping for a long weekend or visit friends in another part of the country that you haven’t seen in a while.
+Proper breaks from school thoughts can help bring in the calm and reduce fatigue.

 Find Relaxation Techniques from Jordan

 Whether it’s a manicure/pedicure day, coffee with a friend, or a massage, practice relaxation.
 Some find yoga relaxing, and for some, a long afternoon nap may be just what you need.
 Relaxation helps calm our brains and settles our nerves.

 Antonio suggested eating chocolate and drinking wine! ?
 Seriously, make a bucket list of things you enjoy and do each one during June.
 Each thing you love will bring you joy and joy will help you prepare for work again.